Dark Matter (H)eats Young Planets

 Gas capture does not begin until the core accretion exceeds about $10 M_\oplus$ ($ M_\oplus = 6.0 \times 10^{24}$ kg), when the growing core raises the escape velocity above the thermal velocity of the nebular gas.
 The proto-planet then accumulates a gas envelope at an increasing rate, reflecting its increasing mass.
-The gas can quickly fill up the Bondi sphere of the planet, which subsequently needs to cool via the Kelvin-Helmholtz mechanism in order to accrete further~\cite{2022DPS....5410202A}.
-Therefore, during the gas accretion period (which takes place on the scale of a Myr ~\cite{2021Icar..35514087D}) the system remains in a quasi-equilibirum state where gas accretion can only proceed once the excess heat that is released from the gravitational binding energy has been radiated away.
+The gas can quickly fill up the Bondi sphere of the planet, which subsequently needs to cool via the Kelvin-Helmholtz mechanism in order to accrete further~\cite{pollack1996formation,2022DPS....5410202A}, until eventually the protoplanet reaches a threshold mass at which runaway accretion takes place.
+Therefore, during the gas accretion period before runaway (which takes place on the scale of a Myr ~\cite{2021Icar..35514087D}) the system remains in a quasi-equilibirum state where gas accretion can only proceed once the excess heat that is released from the gravitational binding energy has been radiated away.
 It is then not surprising that an additional heat source can disrupt this fragile equilibrium and lead to drastically different outcomes.
 Note in particular that the hydrogen accretion stage is unique, as hydrogen atoms have the lowest gravitational binding energy and are thus most susceptible to evaporation from the forming planet.

 \paragraph{Disrupting Jovian Formation} We assume that DM is produced in a scenario resulting in equal abundances of DM particles and antiparticles.
 In the presence of elastic scattering interactions with standard model (SM) particles, DM can scatter in forming planets, lose its kinetic energy, and become gravitationally captured.
 Once its number density is large enough for particle-anti-particle annihilation to become efficient, it can become an additional substantial heat source in the system.
 Thus, it may slow or halt Kelvin-Helmholtz contraction, in turn preventing the accretion of gas and the formation of Jovian planets.
 The effect becomes relevant once the energy injection due to DM annihilation is comparable to the power generated by the Kelvin-Helmholtz mechanism.